 Without a doubt, Istanbul is the most interesting city in Turkey in the cultural and historical sense.
 However, even despite this, it still cannot be called an immensely popular independent direction.

 The trend changes a lot in the low season.
-And in February Istanbul turns into the most visited tourist destination in Turkey – when the weather does not allow swimming and sunbathing, attention inevitably rushes to the famous sights.
+And in February Istanbul turns into the most visited tourist destination in Turkey – when the weather does not allow swimming and sunbathing, attention inevitably rushes to the famous historic sights.

 However, it is quite easy to get to Istanbul from Antalya by car or – even more so – by bus today.
 So you can combine business with pleasure – after all, on the Turkish Riviera even in winter is pretty warm and sunny!

 We recommend you pay close attention to Istanbul at the end of winter and for another reason – because of the small number of tourists.
-That will allow to explore the main sights of ancient Constantinople in a short time and not in a crowd.
+That will allow you to explore the main sights of ancient Constantinople in a short time and not in a crowd.

 If you want – by public transport.
 But at this time, both car rental and a guided bus tour will not ruin anyone.